mesosphere/d2iq-engineering-blog/content/posts/signing-artifacts-via-cosign/index.md

 - write:packages
 - delete:packages

-To create personal access token follow [Github documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)and when you generated one, save it in an environment variable:
+To create personal access token follow [Github documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+When you generated one, save it in an environment variable:

 ```bash
 export PAT=Your_Token